MicrosoftDocs/sdk-api/sdk-api-src/content/werapi/ns-werapi-wer_report_information.md

 ### -field hProcess

 A handle to the process for which the report is being generated.
-If this member is <b>NULL</b>, this is the calling process.
+If this member is **NULL**, this is the calling process.

 ### -field wzConsentKey

 The name used to look up consent settings.
-If this member is empty, the default is the name specified by the <i>pwzEventType</i> parameter of <a href="/windows/desktop/api/werapi/nf-werapi-werreportcreate">WerReportCreate</a>.
+If this member is empty, the default is the name specified by the *pwzEventType* parameter of <a href="/windows/desktop/api/werapi/nf-werapi-werreportcreate">WerReportCreate</a>.

 ### -field wzFriendlyEventName

 The display name.
-If this member is empty, the default is the name specified by <i>pwzEventType</i> parameter of <a href="/windows/desktop/api/werapi/nf-werapi-werreportcreate">WerReportCreate</a>.
+If this member is empty, the default is the name specified by *pwzEventType* parameter of <a href="/windows/desktop/api/werapi/nf-werapi-werreportcreate">WerReportCreate</a>.

 ### -field wzApplicationName